james-priest/100-days-of-code-log-r2/README.md

 - Cons
   - no version control - easy to overwrite saved version with old version

-Beyond what I listed, CodePen just works - it "feels" good to use, its responsive, it's intuitive, and it doesn't err out.
+Beyond what I listed, CodePen is designed right.
+It just works - it "feels" good to use, its responsive, it's intuitive, and it's robust - it doesn't err out like some of the other playgrounds.

 ---
--->

 ## 22. JavaScript VM Internals
 ### Day 22: July 31, 2017 - Monday